Avaq/fp-ts-bootstrap/README.md

 );
 ```

+Multiple services can be combined in a host of different ways to form larger
-Combine multiple such services with ease using Do notation.
+services.
+One powerful way to do so is with Do notation.
 See the full example
 in [`./example/services/index.ts`](./example/services/index.ts).

 ```ts